bitwarden/help/_articles/two-step-login/setup-two-step-login-authenticator.md

    Typically, verification codes will change every 30 seconds.
 3. Select **Continue** to finish logging in.

-You will not be required to complete your secondary Two-step Login step to **Unlock** your Vault once timed-out.
+You will not be required to complete your secondary Two-step Login step to **Unlock** your Vault once logged in.
 For help configuring Log Out vs. Lock behavior, see [Vault Timeout Options]({% link _articles/account/vault-timeout.md %}).